 Are You Hearing Your Own Voice in Your Head?

-If you’re hearing voices in your head while reading, don’t be alarmed.
-You’re not crazy.
-This is how most people were taught to read; to say the word silently in their head.
+If you’re hearing yourself in your head while reading, that is because this is how most people were taught to read; to say the words silently in their head.

 This habit is called subvocalization, and although common, it is one of the main reasons why people read slowly and have trouble improving their reading speed.

 Think about it this way: If you are saying every word in your head, doesn’t that mean that you can only read as fast as you can talk?
 If you’re saying every single word in your head, your limit is going to be your talking speed.

 The average reading speed is about 150-250 words per minute (wpm), and the average talking speed is exactly the same.
 Since most people say words in their head while reading (subvocalization), they tend to read at around the same rate as they talk.
 You can test this out for yourself if you like.
 Try reading for one minute normally and then try reading out loud for one minute.
 If you’re like most people, your reading speed and talking speed will be similar (within 50 words higher or lower).